top of page

 • Min.
 8; Max.
 12

-Coding Unplugged No Laptop- Makayla Garland
+Coding Unplugged No Laptop- Lori Simpson

 Coding Unplugged is a hands-on, interactive course designed to introduce students to the fundamental concepts of coding and computational thinking, all without the need for computers or technology.
 Through a series of engaging, real-world activities, learners will explore key programming concepts such as algorithms, logic, problem-solving, and patterns using tangible, offline materials.